Terry Maple

-Terry Lee Maple (September 10, 1946 – December 3, 2023) was an American ethologist, wildlife conservationist, professor emeritus of the Georgia Institute of Technology, and zoo director emeritus.
+Terry Lee Maple (September 10, 1946 – December 3, 2023) was an American ethologist, wildlife conservationist, and zoo director.

 Maple authored many publications on animal welfare.
 He was best known for his 18-year tenure as director, and later President and CEO, of Zoo Atlanta.
 He was credited with transforming the troubled zoo into a model institution and fiscally sound cultural attraction.

 Career

-Zoo Atlanta

-In 1984, Atlanta Mayor Andrew Young appointed Maple, then a 38-year-old animal behaviourist, to serve as interim director of the Atlanta Zoo.
+In 1984, Atlanta Mayor Andrew Young appointed Maple, then an animal behaviourist, to serve as interim director of the Atlanta Zoo.
 An investigation revealed the facility was in disrepair and plagued with problems from political infighting to scandal.
 In addition, the zoo's membership was revoked by the Association of Zoos and Aquariums, the national zoo association and regulatory body.
 Maple was appointed interim director and ultimately director.
 That same year, the zoo was listed in Parade magazine as one of the ten worst zoos in the United States.
-The negative publicity prompted a strong public outcry from the community, and increased a growing public sentiment that the facility should be closed down.
+The negative publicity prompted a public outcry, and increased a growing public sentiment that the facility should be closed down.

 In 1985, the management of zoo operations was put in the hands of a new private non-profit organization, the Atlanta-Fulton County Zoo, Inc, with Maple responsible for overseeing all departments from animal care and veterinary services to fundraising.
-In addition to privatization, the zoo was rebranded Zoo Atlanta.
+The zoo was rebranded Zoo Atlanta.

 Under Maple's leadership, the reputation of Atlanta's metropolitan zoo was restored and the zoo became a popular cultural attraction and pioneering zoological facility in terms of the management and study of endangered species.
-Zoo Atlanta also extended its contributions to the local community beyond the perimeter of the zoo campus.
 In partnership with Atlanta's WSB-television, the zoological organization won six Emmy Awards for local educational programming.

 Maple retired from Zoo Atlanta in 2003 as the founding President and CEO and assumed the title of Zoo Director Emeritus.

-Animal welfare science in zoos

 Maple developed an organizational culture and instituted practices at Zoo Atlanta whereby evidence-based methods were starting to be employed.
-Other institutions have benefitted from research published by staff at Zoo Atlanta, while some zoos have begun to adopt their own model of using animal welfare research to improve animal care at their respective facilities.

-In many ways Zoo Atlanta has emulated modern-day natural history museums, which have traditionally been considered more scholarly and scientific than zoos.
-Most museums employ curatorial staff with courtesy research and teaching appointments at universities.
-Zoo Atlanta is one of the few zoos in the industry to have followed this approach in an effort to foster research activities and cultivate practices based on science.
-A few institutions have research departments and university partnerships, but through Maple's dual appointment he was able to establish a unique relationship between zoos and local universities.
+Zoo Atlanta emulated modern-day natural history museums, which have traditionally been considered more scholarly and scientific than zoos.
+Zoo Atlanta followed this approach in an effort to foster research activities and cultivate practices based on science.
+Through Maple's dual appointment he was able to establish a unique relationship between zoos and local universities.